emontzkajnl/plugins/custom-facebook-feed/README.txt

 * Fix: Improved plugin hardening by removing unused admin pages.

 = 4.1 =
 * Tweak: The Facebook app used to connect groups has changed.
-If you are using a Facebook group feed, then please reconnect your group accounts using the new app when convenient to prevent any future issues.
+If you are using a group feed, then please reconnect your group accounts using the new app when convenient to prevent any future issues.
 When reconnecting, follow the included directions on how to add the new app to your group settings.
 * Tweak: All Facebook data is now encrypted in your WordPress database.
 * Tweak: Access Tokens are no longer able to be viewed on the settings page.
 * Fix: Manually connecting an account while on the "Settings" page would not work.